ArthurClemens/faceted_search/documentation/schema_configuration.md

 A list of fields used to create facets, with options for labels from a database table, ranges, and hierarchies.

-The referenced fields populate these columns in the search view:
-- regular facets: `tsv`
-- range facets: `buckets`
-- hierarchical facets: `hierarchies`

 - Type: `list(atom()) | list(Keyword.t())`
 - Path: `sources > [source table] > facet_fields`